sindresorhus/capture-website-cli/readme.md

     --dark-mode              Emulate preference of dark color scheme --launch-options         Puppeteer launch options as JSON
-    --overwrite              Overwrite the destination file if it exists --inset                  Set the inset of the screenshot relative to the viewport or \`--element\`.
-Accepts \`number\` or four comma-separated numbers for top, right, left and bottom values
+    --overwrite              Overwrite the destination file if it exists --inset                  Inset the screenshot relative to the viewport or \`--element\`.
+Accepts a number or four comma-separated numbers for top, right, left, and bottom.

   Examples
     $ capture-website https://sindresorhus.com --output=screenshot.png